 It looks like that conceptually Exhaust Smoke Generator was designed as a defense feature for safe maneuvering and retreating.
 In reality, it permits diving into enemy Battleships under the cover of smoke and launching torpedoes from a short range ensuring one hundred percent hit.
 Provided you're not going to be spotted by enemy Hydroacoustic Search, Radar, or disclose yourself by firing in smokes.

 Cruisers to notice: all cruisers starting from tier VIII are marvelous.

 Notes on tier X Cruiser Venezia: a great ship with unique gameplay, a logical conclusion of the whole tech tree line.
 You should be reconciled to a fact that Venezia has a reload of 20 seconds to love her.
 And you’ve got the whole tech tree line to reconcile with it.

-Premium Italian Cruisers: since several premium Italian Cruisers appeared long before this tech tree line was finalized, tier VI Duca d'Aosta and tier VII Duca degli Abruzzi are just generic Cruisers with no SAP shells and Exhaust Smoke Generator.
+Premium Italian Cruisers: since several premium Italian Cruisers appeared long before this tech tree line was finalized, tier VI Duca d'Aosta and tier VII Duca degli Abruzzi are just generic Cruisers with no SAP shells or Exhaust Smoke Generator whatsoever.
 These ships are recommended for players that disliked the tech tree line of Italian Cruisers, but still want to purchase some premium Italian Cruisers.
 Whereas tier V Genova has SAP shells and tier VII Gorizia has both SAP shells and Exhaust Smoke Generator.

 Since the tech tree line of Battleships is not introduced yet, here’s a brief overview of the two Italian premium Battleships.